 But every, you know, we had 100% increases in states throughout the years since it has been implemented.

-So we have the big rollout today of what is a uh Congresswoman Alexandria Ocasio Cortez's Green New Deal bill and the nuts and bolts of the new Green Deal bill.
+So we have the big rollout today of what is Congresswoman Alexandria Ocasio-Cortez's Green New Deal bill and the nuts and bolts of the new Green Deal bill.

 Well, let me just put it this way.

-We're just gonna go back into you know a whole other century.
+We're just going to go back into, you know, a whole other century.

-Green energy deal, it will, and I'm gonna explain it to you why, it will destroy America and America's economy as we know it.
+Green energy deal, it will, and I'm going to explain it to you why, it will destroy America and America's economy as we know it.

-That's that's how far back we're going to go.
+That's how far back we're going to go.

-And you have a uh Oscario because she's trying to scare us in 12 years the world is gonna end, actually wants to eliminate air travel.
+And you have Oscario, because she's trying to scare us in 12 years the world is going to end, actually wants to eliminate air travel.

 Airplanes are major polluters.